HenningBeyer/Project-Collection/README.md

 ## Description:

-This repository contains multiple side projects made during school or university with their respective description.
-These projects both serve as learning projects and smaller actual projects.
-These are usually pretty interesting, so be sure to take a look.
+This repository contains multiple side projects with their own specific descriptions.
+Peek into the project directories to find out more about a project (the main page will stay blank).